What It's Like To Work At Theranos After The Fall, According To Glassdoor Reviews

 A number of reviews caution prospective employees to do their homework.
 "Read WSJ, that says it all," one review said.

-An Uncertain Future: "May be too late to save anything."
+An uncertain future: "May be too late to save anything."

 "Start over, use some real scientists," a review chided.